Lewd-Heal-Girl/save-your-subs/README.md

 ## Functionalities

-- [ ] Download the Metadata from every reddit Post on a subreddit.
+- [x] Download the Metadata from every reddit Post on a subreddit.
 - [ ] Downloading all Imgur Pictures from the reddit Posts.
+- [ ] Downloading all pictures from all Posts